 Road moves are a dirty business — which brings us to the increasingly important aspect of calling 811 before digging.
 Road move contractors are painfully aware of 811 and the required wait time before digging.
 However, it is equally important to emphasize the need to call 811 for any work that requires digging, including potholing with a shovel.
 Using subsurface utility engineering (SUE) technology to perform soft digs with vacuum trucks is a smart way to locate underground utilities while virtually eliminating the possibility of damaging that utility, especially a direct-buried fiber optic cable.
 Another means of identifying conflicts is the use of Level A locates, which provide the depth and lateral location of the utility.
 The combined use of SUE technology and Level A locates removes all the guesswork from the conflict analysis equation.
 Some may ask, “Can we afford to use SUE and Level A locates?”
 Yet, others may ask, “How can we not afford to use SUE and Level A locates?”

-For example, back in 2015, while I still worked for CenturyLink, Charlotte County launched a wastewater expansion project.
+For example, back in 2015, Charlotte County launched a wastewater expansion project.
 This project affected residents and utilities in an area consisting of roughly 1.38 square miles and was large enough to be bid out under three separate contracts.

 CenturyLink could have spent a few hundred thousand dollars relocating cables but chose to use Level A locates and CADD line work to its advantage instead.
 Providing the County and its bidders with a set of plans that included the depth and lateral location of CenturyLink’s buried facilities in relation to the proposed sewer was well-received by everyone involved with the project.
 Ayres Associates performed the locates and transferred the data onto the County’s construction plans.
-This strategy worked so well that it was several months after construction began that we got our first call about a cable being damaged; it turned out to be only sheath damage to a 25 pair.
-During the next 15 months only one other incident occurred that I’m aware of – minor damage to a 50 pair.
+This strategy worked so well that in about a year and a half of construction, we’re aware of only two incidents – sheath damage to a 25 pair and minor damage to a 50 pair.

 The cost of hiring Ayres for locate and CADD line work was worth every penny, especially when compared to the cost of relocation.
 (Not many consultants provide CADD line work to the engineers of record and DOT utility coordinators, but Ayres Associates has provided this service for each phase of the road move or bridge expansion project for many years.)